Pennsylvania Route 378: Route description

-PA 378 begins at two separate intersections with PA 309 in the community of Center Valley in Upper Saucon Township, Lehigh County, which is in the Lehigh Valley.
+PA 378 begins at two separate intersections with PA 309 in Center Valley in Upper Saucon Township, Lehigh County, in the Lehigh Valley.
 The route heads northward as a three-lane road with a center left-turn lane, passing through Center Valley and paralleling Old Bethlehem Pike.
 The road runs through a mix of farm fields and woods with residential and commercial development.
 After an intersection with Preston Lane, PA 378 turns to the north-northeast.
 Farther north, the highway crosses Saucon Creek and passes to the west of the Saucon Valley Country Club.
 At the intersection with Osgood Avenue, PA 378 turns to the northeast, crossing the Old Bethlehem Pike soon after.
-After crossing Saucon Valley Road, the highway comes to an intersection with Center Valley Parkway, an arterial boulevard.
+After crossing Saucon Valley Road, the highway comes to an intersection with Center Valley Parkway, a four-lane expressway.

 After that, the highway enters Lower Saucon Township in Northampton County and crosses under I-78 without an interchange.
-Past this, PA 378 heads north through the community of Seidersville, where it passes homes and businesses as a four-lane road parallel to Old Philadelphia Pike.
-The road traverses South Mountain where it runs through forested areas with some homes.
-Descending the mountain, PA 378 bends northwestward as a four lane arterial known as Wyandotte Street until leaving the University Heights area near Holy Ghost Cemetery.
+Past this, PA 378 heads north through Seidersville, where it passes homes and businesses as a four-lane road parallel to Old Philadelphia Pike.
+The road traverses South Mountain, where it runs through forested areas with some homes.
+Descending the mountain, PA 378 bends northwestward as a four-lane road known as Wyandotte Street until leaving the University Heights area near Holy Ghost Cemetery.
 PA 378 continues into the city of Bethlehem, where it turns northward into residential areas as a two-lane road and is called Wyandotte Street.
 In the South Side section of the city, PA 378 intersects with the northern terminus of PA 412 (Broadway).
 The route continues northward and intersects a ramp to 3rd Street that provides access to PA 412, at which point it widens to four lanes.
 PA 378 passes over Norfolk Southern's Lehigh Line before crossing the Lehigh River on the Hill to Hill Bridge.